jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # nor
 # [fit] **simple**

 ^ Unfortunately, RAC version 2 kinda failed on both of these counts.

-While we certianly tried to make it as easy as possible, there's still a really steep learning curve, and the patterns are very unfamiliar to many Cocoa programmers.
+^ Although we certainly tried to make it as easy as possible, there's still a really steep learning curve, and the patterns are very unfamiliar to many Cocoa programmers.

 ^ It's also not simple.
-All of the problems that I mentioned earlier are examples of complexity that RAC 2 is exposing.
+All of the problems that I mentioned earlier are examples of the complexity that RAC 2 is exposing.

 ---

-# [fit] ReactiveCocoa 3 is
+# [fit] ReactiveCocoa 3 _is_
 # [fit] **simple**
 # (hopefully)

 ^ Our fixes for RAC 3 have focused primarily on simplicity.

-^ There will still be a learning curve (and thus it may still not be "easy"), partly because the paradigm is inherently so different from what we're used to, but hopefully the complexities of version 2 have been eliminated.
+^ There will still be a learning curve (so it may still be hard at first), partly because the paradigm is inherently so different from what we're used to, but hopefully the complexities of version 2 have been eliminated.

 ---

 > Dr. **Changelog**, MD
 -- @joshaber

-^ If you want to learn more, the [ReactiveCocoa repository](https://github.com/ReactiveCocoa/ReactiveCocoa) contains a [CHANGELOG.md](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/ad1fd34561d3f2f42e0feb420ace5de321906b78/CHANGELOG.md) file at its root, which details all of these changes (and some others I haven't covered), and presents a more in-depth rationale for each one.
+^ If you want to learn more, the [ReactiveCocoa repository](https://github.com/ReactiveCocoa/ReactiveCocoa) contains a [CHANGELOG.md](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/ad1fd34561d3f2f42e0feb420ace5de321906b78/CHANGELOG.md) file at its root, which details all of these changes (and some others I didn't cover), and presents a more in-depth rationale for each one.

 ---